shsagir/play-area-sync/README.md

 # title shown in article header on display
 title: What is an App anyways?

-# When the article was last checked? required, must be checked every year.
+# When the article was last checked?
 # Don't forget to edit this each time you have reviewed a page
 # pages older than one year will be marked outdated
 reviewed: 2016-02-22

-# under which headline the content will be shown on home
+# Under which headline the content will be shown on home
 # (use underscore instead of space)
 group: Extending_fortrabbit

 # don't show in list on homepage
 dontList: true